 Lead-ins are treatment interventions that help condition your child to each person involved during camp using a systematic, therapeutic approach.
 Lead-in sessions are meant to warm up your child gradually and systematically to the therapist, counselor 1, counselor 2, and eventually to another camper.
 Clinical attention goes into pairing your child with specific counselors based on temperament, professional experience, etc. After lead-in sessions are complete, then your child is ready for camp.
 Since lead-ins are reliant on persons involved (i.e. parent, therapist, counselors 1 & 2, another camper/counselor pair), scheduling is very methodical and interdependent.
-Therefore, we require families to be available during the time frame lead-ins are to be scheduled (refer to 3.2 "Important Dates: Lead-ins Schedule & Camp") and cannot take requests for specific dates.
+Therefore, we require families to be available during the time frame lead-ins are to be scheduled (refer

-5 Guidelines are provided for demonstration purposes only.
+&lt;sup>5 Guidelines are provided for demonstration purposes only.
 You may select an earlier date for your child's intake evaluation.
 Lead-in sessions run between Jan 5th - Jan 16th.
 The dates offered above are guidelines for those who travel, however some families travel back and forth and may prefer a different schedule than the one shown above.
 Actual dates are determined per child after the intake evaluation is complete and personalized recommendations for lead-ins can be made.